mmlynarik/data-lovers/docs/docker.md

 # Docker

-- for a comprehensive course on Docker, check out this [Udemy course](https://www.udemy.com/course/docker-mastery); (you can ask <juraj.palka@nanoenergies.cz> to share his personal account credentials for free access)
+- for a comprehensive course on Docker, check out this [Udemy course](https://www.udemy.com/course/docker-mastery); (you can ask <jurajpalka1@gmail.com> to share his personal account credentials for free access)
 - simply put: making sure the code runs the same on each machine (putting the environment into a container which stays the same on all machines)
 - opensource, from 2013
 - host to container infrastructure shift (serverless) -> Docker